bhoang93/afa-cms/src/pages/about/index.md

 ---
 ### Mission

-The To help clients hold to account not only people who break the law but also governments and other bodies charged with enforcing it
+To help clients hold to account not only people who break the law but also governments and other bodies charged with enforcing it

 ### Vision